waln0/i-like-trains-noah-nathan/README.md

 ### 1. Launch the client

 1. Launch your client: `python client/client.py <ip_adress> <port>`.
-2. Enter your player name and sciper.
-3. Wait in the waiting room until all players are connected.
+2. Wait in the waiting room until all players are connected.
-4. Your agent will automatically control your train.
+3. Your agent will automatically control your train.

 ### 2. Play the game